photo-cli/photo-cli/CONTRIBUTING.md

 ### 4. Create a Pull/Merge Request

-Your changes should be targeted only on your related version branch.
-As a community we iteratively discuss and give feedbacks about these changes in a positive manner.
+Your changes should target only your related version branch.
+As a community, we iteratively discuss and give feedback about these changes in a positive manner.

 After the agreement about these changes and CI is not broken, we will merge your changes.